S

 When to Create Manually: Unique teaching approach, complex concepts, cultural nuances, personal anecdotes.

-See AI Lesson Generation and Templates & DSL for details.
+See AI Lesson Generation and Lesson Builder & Lesson Blocks for details.

 Step 6: Build Modular Components